 As director and principal donor to the Trust for 22 years, Getty had provided funds for research, conservation, and a library, but most of the spending had been for works of art.
 Yet, the Trust's charter supported any and all initiatives that provided for "the diffusion of artistic and general knowledge."

 Getty's will also implied support for a broader vision for the institution.
 Anticipating that there would be legal challenges that might block the gift to the Trust, the 21st codicil outlined an alternative plan.
-If Getty's estate could not go to the Trust, Getty wanted it to go to the University of Southern California, provided that the school would establish "an institute to be known as the J. Paul Getty Institute of Fine Arts, the purpose of which shall be the advancement, by means of regular courses of instruction and otherwise, of knowledge and appreciation of the fine arts ... ."
+If his estate could not go to the Trust, Getty wanted it to go to the University of Southern California, provided that the school would establish "an institute to be known as the J. Paul Getty Institute of Fine Arts, the purpose of which shall be the advancement, by means of regular courses of instruction and otherwise, of knowledge and appreciation of the fine arts ... ."
 If USC could not accept the bequest, it would be offered to the University of California and Stanford University, respectively.

 The Board received suggestions for the direction of the institution from staff and outside advisers such as Otto Wittmann, the former director of the Toledo Art Museum.
 The Museum's director, Stephen Garrett, presented a draft plan to the Board of Trustees in June 1977 that focused on acquisitions, scholars, and "the creation of an art institute."
 He stressed the importance of working with other art museums and organizations in Southern California.
 He suggested expanding into other arenas of collecting, including old master drawings.
-In order to grow, he pointed out that the Getty would probably have to find a new site and that the Villa would be "best suited to the Antiquities collection."
+In order to grow, he pointed out that the Trust would probably have to find a new site and that the Villa would be "best suited to the Antiquities collection."
 "Conservation is an area where I think we should make a major development," he told the Board and proposed new laboratories as well as teaching facilities to train conservators for the field.

 In preparation for the receipt of Getty's estate, the Board began its search for a president for the Trust.
-They sought someone with the background to manage the Getty's substantial endowment as well as to implement the new vision.
+They sought someone with the background to manage the endowment as well as to implement the new vision.

 The Board hired Harold M. Williams in February 1981.
 A native of Los Angeles and trained as a lawyer, Williams had worked in industry, academia, and government.
 He also had a passion for the arts.
 As an attorney and manager at Norton Simon, Inc., he had risen to become chairman at a young age and was influenced by Norton Simon's patronage of the arts.
 Afterwards he was dean of UCLA's Anderson School of Management and appointed head of the Securities and Exchange Commission by President Jimmy Carter.